torsdag den 31. januar 2019

 On 10 April 1993, Prince met with journalist Alan Light in San Francisco.
 Alan Light’s interview with Prince was published in Vibe in 1994.
 Prince told him: “We have a new album finished, but Warner Bros. doesn’t know it.
 From now on, Warners only get old songs out of the vault.
 New songs we’ll play at shows.
 Music should be free, anyway.”

 Still, in April it was reported by MTV News that Prince intended to release the Papa EP with four of the new tracks on his birthday, 7 June 1993.
 His new track Fuck D Press, recorded 21 April, didn’t make the cut.
-Another track that was supposedly recorded around this time was Red Scarlet which got bootlegged in 2017.

 Photos: Claude Gassian